 The fun began on Friday night when I got home from work.
-Mom and Dad had already arrived and made themselves at home, and it wasn’t long before Mom began making chili and cornbread for the evening’s meal.
-A couple hours later my lovely new friend, Jenna, arrived with her kids, Karver and Avalon.
+Mum and Dad had already arrived and made themselves at home, and it wasn’t long before Mom began making chilli and cornbread for the evening’s meal.
+A couple of hours later my lovely new friend, Jenna, arrived with her kids, Karver and Avalon.
 At the same time my nephews, Parker and Haden, showed up with their adults, Celeste and John, in tow.
 Once everyone got settled in and fed, the children did the dishes then found their way to the toys while the grownups found their way to the beer and wine.
-Later in the evening Dad made the drive to Spokane to pick up The Jeanne at the airport.
+Later in the evening, Dad made the drive to Spokane to pick up The Jeanne at the airport.
 We all agreed it would be less stressful for everyone if she didn’t have to navigate on her own.

 With so many people around the volume in the house rose to levels that Schrodie was unaccustomed to, so it was off to some random hiding place for her.
 She came out briefly to meet the children who were tempting her with toys and treats, but she soon decided that she wasn’t prepared to deal with the extra attention and returned to hiding.
 This didn’t excite the kids too much, at least one of whom spent the remainder of the weekend trying to coax her out with trails of treats.